You can use Jinjava in Automation to provide context or work with parameters.

 Example schema.
 The fieldIds are external-id and customer-name (not shown in the screenshot).

 Note: This schema doesn’t need to store any records.
-In this example, it is used only to define the data from a customer’s profile that must be entered in a webhook.
+In this example, it is used only to define the data from a profile that must be entered in a webhook.

 Example payload: